Dr Pepper Chocolate Cherry Brownies

 Pour in the Dr Pepper, vanilla extract and maraschino cherry juice, too, before stirring vigorously to combine.

-Pour the brownie batter into your prepared pan.
+Pour batter into the prepared pan.

 Close up of baked brownies in a pan

-Place the brownie pan in the preheated oven, and bake for 30-35 minutes, or until the edges of the brownies have firmed up and an inserted toothpick comes out clean.
+Transfer the brownie pan in the preheated oven, and bake for 30-35 minutes, or until the edges of the brownies have firmed up and an inserted toothpick comes out clean.

 Three Dr Pepper Brownies are stacked on top of each other, before consuming